What is your organizing style personality type?

 Understanding what organizing techniques, behaviors and products work best for you, and what does not, impacts the overall quality of your life.

-There are six different organizing style personality types.
+There are 6 different organizing styles.
 Since each person is different, one may strongly align with one dominant organizing style, where another person may display behaviors of several different organizing styles in different situations.
 Read the descriptions below, and see where you think your organizing style preferences lie.

 Everything Out™ Organizing Style Personality

 The Everything Out organizing style maintains their flow by leaving things out in the open as visual reminders.
 By leaving things out where (hopefully) they can easily put their hands on them again, they feel more organized and in control.
-When too many things are left out, however, it becomes difficult to find what they’re looking for.
+However, when too many things are left out, it becomes hard to find anything.
 It doesn’t take too long before this style preference begins to work against people.
-Known as ‘pile-filers’ Everything Out personality types may be fine with their own style preferences and piles as reminders – but others may not function well in a cluttered work space.
+Known as ‘pile-filers’ Everything Out personality types may be fine with their own style preferences and piles as reminders – but others may not function well in a cluttered workspace.